 Here's another easy way to DIY a cork accessory if you're looking to try the look on for size.
-This super easy tutorial makes use of all those wine corks you have laying around and adds a bit of fun to a boring fridge (or anywhere you can stick a magnet).
-And if you don't have a green thumb, air plants are the perfect, low-maintenance way to bring some nature into your home.Continue to 6 of 9 below.
+Use of all those wine corks you have laying around and add a bit of fun to a boring fridge (or anywhere you can stick a magnet).
+And if you don't have a green thumb, air plants are the perfect, low-maintenance way to bring some nature into your home.Continue to 5 of 8 below.

 Map It Out

 Travel is good for your soul, and we love the idea of bringing our adventures back home with us.
 Map out your next getaway with this fun cork map that doubles as a striking piece of art.
 Pin up your favorite Polaroids, each of your adventures, and you have a beautiful way to commemorate your vacations.